 The charger plus two batteries comes to around $40 – again, not a lot of money, but definitely a very useful selection of items to be included in this Sony a6000 bundle.

 This is one of those things I thought I’d never use.
 Cheap tripods are absolutely fine to start you off, but you usually end up buying better ones further down the line.

 One exception I make to that statement is the buying of cheap table-top tripods, such as this 10″ ‘Spider’ tripod.

 Table-top tripods can be used, as the name suggests, to hold your camera or smartphone on a table top.

-When they have bendy, grippy legs like this one, they can also be used to wrap around objects such as table legs, street posts and tree branches.
+When they have bendy, grippy legs, they can also be used to wrap around objects such as table legs, street posts and tree branches.

 This opens up a whole world of creative options, not only for where you mount your camera, but also where you mount other hotshoe-able accessories, such as lights or flashes.